 You’ve got to get to a place where this all comes out of love, respect and kindness for yourself or no matter how much weight you lose, nothing is going to change.

 9. You’re not being mindful.

-This was another huge change for me.
-I felt like before I started working on these fat loss mindsets I was often out of control when it came to food.
+This is another thing I’ve really worked on over the years.
+Before I started working on these mindsets I was often out of control when it came to food.
 I was on auto-pilot and not even tasting or noticing the food I was eating.
 I knew I had to become more mindful.
 I believe mindfulness to be one of the most important mental strategies on this list.

 Our society is moving at an all time rapid pace.
 We work longer, sleep less, watch more TV and are susceptible to more options for convenience than ever.
 We’ve moved so far away from family style meals and meal time as a sacred moment to nourish our bodies and spend time with loved ones, even if that’s just ourselves.

 The food we eat is everything.
 It fuels us, nourishes us, heals us, builds us up and energizes every cell in our bodies.
 If we can’t slow down and be mindful of what we’re eating I don’t think we’re really living as deeply as we could, even if it’s taking a moment to be thankful for the opportunity to eat well.